-The British Columbia Securities Commission (BCSC) today announced its participation in an international crackdown on fraudulent Initial Coin Offerings (ICOs) and cryptocurrency-related investment products.
+The BC Securities Commission (BCSC) today announced its participation in an international crackdown on fraudulent Initial Coin Offerings (ICOs) and cryptocurrency-related investment products.
 The work is being coordinated by the North American Securities Administrators Association (NASAA), of which the BCSC is a member.

 As part of “Operation Cryptosweep,” the BCSC has issued letters to 12 offshore companies that advertise their ICOs in B.C. or allow B.C. residents to participate in their ICOs.
 The BCSC has asked them to cease their activities in B.C. and to resume after they ensure compliance with B.C. law.
 The BCSC also issued an alert last week advising investors to exercise caution when considering investing in a cryptocurrency offering.